cs1302uga/cs1302-hw7.5/README.md

      * `http://cobweb.cs.uga.edu/~mec/cs1302/gui/brad.jpg`
      * `http://cobweb.cs.uga.edu/~mec/cs1302/gui/SuccessKid.jpg`

+   * **We will check this:**
-   * Your program should not crash when supplied invalid input.
+     Your program should not crash when supplied invalid input.
 Use exception handling, as needed, to make the experience nicer for the user.
 While we will explore creating popup windows and dialogs in the future, it is sufficient to print a friendly error message to standard output instead of letting the program crash or display a stack trace.

-1. Stage and commit your changes.
+1. Make sure your code passes the `checkstyle` audit, then stage and commit all changes.

 1. If you completed the steps correctly, your app should not only look similar to the screenshot provided above, but it has the desired